jhnj/2048ai/README.md

-# 2048
+# 2048ai
-Simple 2048 game in Scala swing,ai using alpha-beta search
+Simple 2048 game and ai done in Scala swing.
+The ai is done using alpha-beta search with inspiration from this [stackowerflow post](https://stackoverflow.com/questions/22342854/what-is-the-optimal-algorithm-for-the-game-2048).